juaml/ConfoundLeakage/_sources/content/02b_introspect_low_prec_feat.md

 ```

 +++
-Investigating similar effect for continuous values rounded to a precision or not
+## Investigating similar Effect for Continuous Values Rounded to a Precision or Not

 ```{code-cell}